rasifrana/clonee-computers/README.md

 - **Section 4** displays some of the most popular brands with icons.

--**Section 5** is a Testimonial Page which has 2 cards.
+- **Section 5** is a Testimonial Page which has 2 cards.
 Each card has an image of the customer who shared their experice and opinions.

 - **Section 6** is a quotation form, that requires Name, Email, Phone and service request and can be submitted.